 NOTE: Take an additional z-stack with the same Step Size and Range in the second color channel if the 3D distribution of an additional fluorescent channel is desired.
 In this experiment, cytoplasmic mCherry was used to determine cell shape and MreB-GFP was used as a second color channel21.

 4.2.4 Ensure that the Order of Experiment is set to lambda (z series) so that it will take a complete z-stack in each color channel before switching.

+4.2.5 Click Run Now to start the image acquisition and save the file onece one or both z-stacks are complete.

+4.2.6 Move to a new area on the pad and repeat steps 4.2.2-4.2.5.

 Cell reconstruction